 Student Leadership Center

 The Student Leadership Center, located in the center of campus, is the premier place for students to gather throughout the day in a “one-of-a-kind” designed space dubbed the “Commons” corridor.
-The Commons corridor places every student who enters the facility in the middle of a hub of activity that allows students from different majors, ages, and different levels of community involvement to be in direct contact with each other; an “in your face” flavor of student engagement.
+The Commons corridor places everyone who enters in the middle of a hub of activity enabling students from different majors, ages, and depth of community involvement to be in direct contact with each other; an “in your face” flavor of student engagement.

 The Student Leadership Center is the home base for the Emerging Pioneers Leadership Program.
 The Alfred State leadership experience is an interactive process that develops students who are committed to lifelong learning, community engagement, and having a positive impact on the Alfred State campus and in the greater community and beyond.
 We believe that every student has the potential and the capacity to serve their community through civic engagement.